 Tennis Olympics

 The Tennis Olympics is a prestigious event that unfolds only once every four years.
-Among the tennis greats known as the Big Three, Rafael Nadal stands as a unique figure, having clinched a Gold medal in singles at the Beijing 2008 Games and another Gold in doubles playing along with Mark Lopez at Rio de Janeiro in 2016.
+Among the tennis greats known as the Big Three, both Rafael Nadal and Novak Djokovic have achieved the pinnacle of Olympic success by clinching singles gold medals.
+Nadal secured his gold at the Beijing 2008 Games and added another in doubles with Mark Lopez at Rio de Janeiro in 2016.
+Djokovic, after winning bronze in Beijing 2008, finally captured gold in singles at the 2024 Paris Games.
 Roger Federer, a legend in his own right, triumphed with a Gold medal in doubles alongside Stan Wawrinka at the 2008 Beijing Games, and secured a silver medal in singles at the 2012 London Olympics.
-Not to be outdone, Novak Djokovic showcased his prowess by earning a bronze medal in singles at the 2008 Beijing Olympics.

 The GOAT Comparison of the Big Three of Tennis